 Rule 604 Publication of Trading Information

-As required by Core Principle 9 of Part 37, and by Part 16, of the CFTC Regulations, CMSEF will publish information about trading activities on CMSEF.
+As required by SEF Core Principle 9 and Parts 37 and 16 of the CFTC Regulations, CMSEF will publish information about trading activities on CMSEF.
 CMSEF will publish such information in a timely manner.

 Rule 605 Anti-Money Laundering